oliviapomerenk/State-Change-via-Scattering/README.md

 Generate plots using spectrum.m, the main script.
+Check convergence order using convergence.m.